pragkhard/namaste-reactjs/README.md

 * use "useParam" Hook to access dynamic parameters from the like ID's
 * According to the url my data has changed
 * Make the home restaurant clickable

+Episode - 08

+* Convert functional based component into class based component | User.js - functional based | UserClass - class based
+* Compare between functional and class-based components
+* What is the React.Component?
+* Pass the props in functional based component and class based component
+* Create the state variable in class based component
+* How to create two state variable inside the functional and class component
+* How to update the variable in functional and class based components
+* How to create two state variables inside the functional and class component
+* Update the variable in functional and class based components
+* How we will update count two variable in the same class component
+* LifeCycle methods of class based components
+* Order of Constructor , render , componentDidMount | Parent and child relationship | uses of componentDidMount
+* we have a parent and haa multiple children, then what will be the order of console.log | Reason
+* Make the API call in class based component